-Horizon and MCS are committed to provide safe and inclusive learning environments which equalize the opportunity for students with disabilities to meet the requirements of the institutions, programs, and courses.
+Horizon is committed to provide safe and inclusive learning environments which equalize the opportunity for students with disabilities to meet the requirements of the institution, programs, and courses.
 The application for Academic Accommodations begins with a student disclosing a medical diagnosis or professionally documented learning disability during the application process.
-Enrolled students may contact Accessibility services personnel (at MCS, the Director of Academic Success, Wendy Holmes at wendy.holmes@mcs.edu; at Horizon, the Academic Accommodations Coordinator, Richelle Bekkattla at rebekkattla@horizon.edu).
-All Academic Accommodations will adhere to the Guiding Principles listed in the Student Handbooks.
+Enrolled students may contact Horizon's Academic Accommodations Coordinator, Richelle Bekkattla at rbekkattla@horizon.edumailto:library@horizon.edu.
+All Academic Accommodations will adhere to the Guiding Principles listed in the Student Handbook.